Modbus Simulator Review

 ModbusScope

 ModbusScope is a free open-source cross-platform app for capturing and graphing Modbus data.
 In the past, I would capture Modbus data using Modpoll and hammer the output into CSV with sed, or use ModScan to capture CSV directly, and plot using using either DatPlot or spreadsheet software.
-However, thanks to Ben’s comment, ModbusScope is now a go-to app for data logging and capture when I’m looking at three or fewer registers from up to three devices.
+However, thanks to Ben’s comment, ModbusScope is now my go-to for data logging and capture when I’m looking at three or fewer registers from up to three devices.

 ModbusScope is a Qt app and coded in C++, and uses muparser (“fast math parser library”) and QCustomplot (“easy to use plotting widget for Qt”), with icons from Lucide.